Nano-enabled Energy Conversion, Storage

 traditional heating bar method and the novel integrated heating/sensing method

-also been set up to investigate the flow boiling heat transfer characteristics
+set up to investigate the flow boiling heat transfer characteristics in

 D).
 Computational and Simulation Tools: